trish-6/DroneMessaging/README.md

 * Class: CSE 5462 SP22

 ## Overview
-Lab 10 includes a single client-server combined program which communicates via datagram (UDP) sockets.
+Includes a single client-server combined program which communicates via datagram (UDP) sockets.
 Messages can be entered into stdin, which are then sent to the IP/port identities specified in `config.txt`.
 The stdin messages entries are concatenated with other parameters like so: